sciZer0/newdiscoveries/a/README.md

   <img src="/assets/images/23.png"/><br>
 </p>

-the apple, at the moment of separation from your hand, will have some accumulated non-zero Velocity (say, 10 m/s ); and every moment next, after the separation from your hand, the apple will be moving at the accumulated Velocity (10 m/s).
+the apple, at the moment of separation from your hand, will have some accumulated non-zero Velocity (say, 10 m/s ); and every moment next, after the separation from your hand, the apple will be moving at this accumulated Velocity (10 m/s).

 <p align="center">
   <img src="/assets/images/24.png"/><br>
 </p>

-We might call this accumulated Velocity (which is 10 m/s) “Inertial Velocity”.
+We might call this accumulated Velocity (10 m/s) -- at which the apple is moving with Inertia -- “Inertial Velocity”.

 <p align="center">
   <img src="/assets/images/25.png"/><br>
 </p>

-The apple will be moving at Inertial Velocity (10 m/s) because -- according to Newton's 1st Law -- when the apple is moving with Inertia at Inertial Velocity (10 m/s) this is the same as when the apple is being at rest -- meaning no Work is being done and no Energy (no resource) is being spent in this process.
+Importantly, the apple will be moving at Inertial Velocity (10 m/s) because -- according to Newton's 1st Law -- when the apple is moving with Inertia at Inertial Velocity (10 m/s) this is the same as when the apple is being at rest -- meaning no Work is being done and no Energy (no resource) is being spent in this process.

 Newton's 1st law: